mindersec/minder/docs/docs/developer_guide/get-hacking.md

 ## CLI

 The CLI is available in the `cmd/cli` directory.
+You can also use the pre-built `minder` CLI with your new application; you'll need to set the `--grpc_host localhost --grpc_port 8090` arguments in either case.

 ```bash
 go run cmd/cli/main.go --help